downtown-brown/controlled-invariant/README.md

 The functions `A` and `B` are somewhat difficult to write due to the idiosyncrasies of the PPL interface.
 Future plans include a more user-friendly interface for defining new models.

+Finally, the parameter `epsilon` changes the precision of the algorithm.
+In the future this will be a command-line argument, but for now it requires recompiling.

+## Interpreting the results
+The program writes its output to the `data` folder.
+In that folder it will create one file for each iteration of the algorithm.
+Each line of the file represents the vertices of a single interval.
+The union of all these intervals is the set which results from that iteration.
+The result of the final iteration is a controlled invariant set.
+These can be loaded into matlab or another plotting software for visualization.

+The source code also contains a function `U_approx` which will compute the feasible control inputs for the identified invariant set.
+This function is disabled by default and has not been tested in a while.